baselime/docs/sending-data/index.md

 ---

 Baselime supports a variety of data sources, including logs, metrics, traces, and wide events.
-You can start sending your data to Baselime and gain valuable insights into the performance and reliability of your serverless applications with a few steps.
+You can start sending your data to Baselime and gain valuable insights into the performance and reliability of your microservices with a few steps.

-Once ingested, the data is securely stored in hot storage for querying and in cold storage within your own AWS environment, in an **Amazon S3 bucket in your AWS account**.
+Once received, all telemetry data is securely stored in hot storage for querying and in cold storage within your own AWS environment, in an **Amazon S3 bucket in your AWS account**.
 This ensures that you have complete long-term control over your data and its storage location.

 ![Sending Telemetry data to Baselime](../assets/images/illustrations/sending-data/s3.png)